 - If you cannot attend an appointment with DOR or go to court, call the DOR worker right away and ask that the appointment or court date be rescheduled.

-- DTA may say you have not cooperated or have committed fraud because it thinks you gave inconsistent information about your child’s other parent.
+- DTA may say you have not cooperated or have committed fraud because it thinks you gave inconsistent information about your child’s father.
 DTA Operations Memo 2013-17 (May 1, 2013).
-Consult an advocate if you need help.
+For help, contact your local legal services program, Appendix D: Massachusetts Legal Services Offices.

-- DTA may tell you to sign a Mother's Affidavit to collect the information DOR needs to get an order for genetic testing to establish paternity.
-You do not have to sign the Mother's Affidavit.
-It is DOR's job, not DTA's job, to establish paternity.
+- DTA may tell you to sign a Mother’s Affidavit to collect the information DOR needs to get an order for genetic testing to establish paternity.
+You do not have to sign the Mother’s Affidavit.
+It is DOR’s job, not DTA’s job, to establish paternity.
 DTA cannot sanction you for not signing.
-F.O.
-Memo 2003-25 (Oct.
-3, 2003) and F.O.
-Memo 2004-13 (Mar.
+DTA Field Operations Memos 2003-25 (Oct.
+3, 2003) and 2004-13 (Mar.
 19, 2004).

 - Some two-parent families may get a notice telling them they have to go to the Department of Revenue (DOR) to establish paternity.
 Families who do not comply may be sanctioned.
-F.O.
-Memo 2009-47 (Aug.
+DTA Field Operations Memo 2009-47 (Aug.
 21, 2009).
 Since the second parent had to show paternity to receive TAFDC, there should be no need to establish paternity.
 And there may be no legal authority to sanction two-parent families because their benefits are not paid for with federal funds.
-Consult an advocate if this is a problem for you.
+For help, contact your local legal services program, Appendix D: Massachusetts Legal Services Offices.

 - You do not have to assign child support for a child who receives SSI.